EyasuTeshome/shifttracker/orientation/mod-0-meet-your-partner(s)-for-rest-of-the-week-and-set-working-agreements.md

 ### Set working agreements

 You'll be building projects with your partner(s) for the rest of the week, so you should set agreeements first.
-Having a good foundation of communication helps you work well together.
+Having a good foundation of communication helps you work well together and avoid common problems.

 ## Exercise